Web Ref: 2259Check Availability

 The Cretan Runner written by Giorgos Psychoundakis is a great book describing some of the heroic exploits the Cretan resistance along with British soldiers and pilots got up to during the second world war.
 Giorgios was originally a shepherd but became a member of the resistance after the German invasion.
 His heroic and selfless exploits and the general population are described in the book.
 It is regarded as a classic book of its type.
 There are two British War cemeteries in Souda Bay, however, much of the action took place around Maleme where a large German War cemetery dedicated to German soldiers was until recently tended by Giorgos himself.
 The British cemeteries are in a beautifully kept place, moving and humbling.

-enjoy a Greek coffee at the square in the upper village (Agios Georgios square), the atmosphere here is wonderful - hospitality and welcomes are surprising in their warmth.
-740 metres up on the north face of Mount Psiloritis to be precise.
-It's a short hop from here to the stunning Nida Plateau, the Ideon cave (mythology: Zeus grew up here), the observatory at the top of the Skinaka as well as the ancient settlement of Zominthos.
+Enjoy a Greek coffee at the square in the upper village (Agios Georgios square), the atmosphere here is wonderful - hospitality and welcomes are surprising in their warmth.
+740 metres up on the north face of Mount Psiloritis it's a short hop from here to the stunning Nida Plateau, the Ideon cave (mythology: Zeus grew up here), the observatory at the top of the Skinaka as well as the ancient settlement of Zominthos.
 In Anogia, excellent local cheese and Raki are available to buy, at the shop on one corner of the square.
-You are more likely to see men wearing the Cretan baggy trousers tucked into their boots, heads decorated with nets, here than just about anywhere else.
-This is miles from designer name mecca.
+Here you are more likely to see men wearing the Cretan baggy trousers tucked into their boots, heads decorated with nets, than just about anywhere else.
 The small church of Agios Georgios is worth a visit if it is open.

 Sail to historic Gramvousa and beautiful Balos